CassandraYe1/Interpolation_nonlinear_diffusion/README.md

 where $\Omega = [0,1]\times[0,1]$ , while the radiation diffusion coefficient $D_L, K_L$ also adopts the flux-limited form, expressed as $D_L = \frac{1}{3\sigma_{\alpha}+\frac{|\nabla E|}{E}}, \sigma_{\alpha} = \frac{z^3}{E^{3/4}}, K_L = \frac{T^4}{T^{3/2}z+T^{5/2}|\nabla T|}$ .

-For the single-temperature and two-temperature problems mentioned above, the ionization function $z$ can be classified into three cases: "zconst" (constant), "zline" (intermittent linear) and "zsquare" (two-squares).
+For the single-temperature and two-temperature problems mentioned above, the material function $z$ can be classified into three cases: "zconst" (constant), "zline" (intermittent linear) and "zsquare" (two-squares).
 Initial and boundary conditions $\beta(x,y,t), g(x,y,t)$ can also be classified into two cases: "const" (constant initial+linear boundary) and "gauss" (gauss initial+zero boundary).
 The specific formula for each case will be given later.

 ## Design of Neural Network Super-Resolution Algorithm:

 We propose a novel neural network-based solver for a single equation by combining low-resolution numerical solutions $E_{\text{coarse}}$ with the governing equation itself.

 We construct a fully connected neural network that takes the spatial coordinates of target points $(x,y)$ as input data.
 The network features a uniform-width architecture, where both the number of hidden layers "depth" and neurons per hidden layer "width" are configurable (default configuration: 2 hidden layers with 512 neurons each), employing ReLU as the activation function.
-The output layer is configured as a two-channel structure, where a Boolean mask is applied based on the magnitude of the ionization function $z$ at different target points to select the corresponding output channel for each target point.
+The output layer is configured as a two-channel structure, where a Boolean mask is applied based on the magnitude of the material function $z$ at different target points to select the corresponding output channel for each target point.

 To ensure solving efficiency, we first utilize the low-resolution reference solution to construct a data-driven loss function $L_{\text{reg}}$ for training.
 Then, incorporating the equations of the target radiation diffusion problem, we design a physics-constrained loss function $L_{\text{reg+pde}}$ to further improve the solving accuracy of the neural network model.